tonym128/shhh-bot/README.md

     - Get your chat ID by going to saved messages in Telegram and copying the number https://web.telegram.org/a/#12345678 in this example your chat id would be 12345678

 ## Change the model
-The repository is currently configured to use the base model, but you can change it to any other in the
+The repository is currently configured to use the base model, but you can change it to any other supported model.

 In the Dockerfile, you only need to change this line